backupbrew/switchbrew/NV services.md

-The Switch makes use of a customized NVIDIA driver.
+The Switch uses a customized NVIDIA driver.

 # nvdrv, nvdrv:a, nvdrv:s, nvdrv:t